ankaAR/bestiario5e/_creatures/transmuter.md

 * Proficiency with Constitution saving throws

-* Resistance to acid, cold, fire, lightning, or thunder damage (transmuter's choice whenever the transmuter chooses this benefit)
+* Resistance to acid, frío, fire, lightning, or thunder damage (transmuter's choice whenever the transmuter chooses this benefit)

 >If the transmuter has the stone and casts a transmutation spell of 1st level or higher, it can change the effect of the stone.